numenta/nupic-legacy/README.md

  * Python (2.6-2.7) (with development headers)
  * GCC (4.6-4.8), or Clang
  * Make

+The dependencies are included in platform-specific repositories for convenience:

+* [nupic-linux64](https://github.com/numenta/nupic-linux64) for 64-bit Linux systems
+* [nupic-darwin64](https://github.com/numenta/nupic-darwin64) for 64-bit OS X systems

 Add the following to your .bashrc file.
 Change the paths as needed.

     # Installation path